NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges

-We analyzed the nuclear activity of NGC 3521 with ZTF and NEOWISE archival data in 2014-2025.
-We found genuine variability of the central source.
-The optical trends, measured at $\sim2^{\prime\prime}$ angular resolution, primarily trace the compact nuclear region and are consistent with a variable nuclear continuum superimposed on a relatively stable stellar component.
-The same behavior is observed in the infrared, but due to the larger aperture of NEOWISE (8.25$^{\prime\prime}$) it reflects a combination of nuclear variations and the contribution of warm dust in the central region.}
+Results. {The SED measurements contain 27 photometric points.
+The preferred SED model from UV-to-decameter ranges yields $M_{\star}\simeq6.0\times10^{10} M_{\odot}$, ${\rm SFR}\simeq1.65 M_{\odot} {\rm yr}^{-1}$, $M_{\rm dust}\simeq1.3\times10^{8} M_{\odot}$, and an effective dust temperature of $\sim23$ K. We found genuine variability of the NGC 3521 central region.
+The optical trends, measured with ZTF PSF-fit photometry on a seeing-limited scale of $\lesssim3^{\prime\prime}$ (FWHM), primarily trace the compact nuclear region and are consistent with a variable nuclear continuum superimposed on a relatively stable stellar component.
+The same behavior is observed in the MIR, but due to the larger effective scale of the NEOWISE PSF-fit photometry ($\sim7.5^{\prime\prime}$) it reflects a combination of nuclear variations and the contribution of warm dust in the central region.}